I know precious little about humility. However I know one big thing: God wants it in His people.

 7. Criticism.

-Nothing drove Moses to stay close to the Almighty like the constant carping of the Israelite people.
-Many pastors have had to stand in the pulpit and deliver God’s message to people who were looking for flaws and eager to pounce on any mistake he made.
-It’s an awful way to live, but God can use this in his life to build character and deepen his commitment to Christ.
+Nothing drove Moses to stay close to the Almighty like the constant carping of the Israelites.
+Many a pastor has stood in the pulpit and preached God’s message before people looking for flaws and eager to pounce on any mistake he made.
+It’s an awful way to live, but God can use this to build character in him and deepen his commitment to Christ.

 I thought number one would surely be me;